-- 3.1 PIDA amended the Employment Rights Act 1996 to provide protection for workers who raise legitimate concerns about specified matters.
+3.1 PIDA amended the Employment Rights Act 1996 to provide protection for workers who raise legitimate concerns about specified matters.
 These are called "qualifying disclosures".
-Qualifying disclosures are disclosures of information where the worker reasonably believes (and it is in the public interest) that one or more of the following matters is either happening, has taken place, or is likely to happen in the future. - that a criminal offence has been committed, is being committed or is likely to be committed (for example, possible fraud, bribery or corruption); - that a person has failed, is failing or is likely to fail to comply with any legal obligation to which he or she is subject; - that a miscarriage of justice has occurred, is occurring or is likely to occur; - that the health and safety of any individual has been, is being or is likely to be endangered; - that the environment has been, is being or is likely to be damaged; or - that information tending to show any matter falling within any one of the preceding bullet points has been, is being or is likely to be, deliberately concealed. - 3.2 It is not necessary for an individual to have proof that such an act is being, has been, or is likely to be, committed a reasonable belief is sufficient.
+Qualifying disclosures are disclosures of information where the worker reasonably believes (and it is in the public interest) that one or more of the following matters is either happening, has taken place, or is likely to happen in the future.

+- that a criminal offence has been committed, is being committed or is likely to be committed (for example, possible fraud, bribery or corruption); - that a person has failed, is failing or is likely to fail to comply with any legal obligation to which he or she is subject; - that a miscarriage of justice has occurred, is occurring or is likely to occur; - that the health and safety of any individual has been, is being or is likely to be endangered; - that the environment has been, is being or is likely to be damaged; or - that information tending to show any matter falling within any one of the preceding bullet points has been, is being or is likely to be, deliberately concealed.